-An investment in our common stock involves a high degree of risk.
-You should carefully consider the risk factors described below, together with the other information included in our Annual Report on Form 10-K before you decide to invest in our common stock.
+An investment in our securities involves a high degree of risk.
+You should carefully consider the risk factors described below, together with the other information included in our Annual Report on Form 10-K before you decide to invest in our securities.
 Additional risks and uncertainties not presently known to us or that we do not currently believe are important to an investor, if they materialize, also may adversely affect the Company.

-Risks Related to Our Financial Condition and Capital Requirements
+Risks Related to our Business and Industry

-We are a clinical development stage company with a limited history of operations and no approved products, and we cannot assure you that we will ever have a commercialized product.
+We are a development stage company with a limited history of operations and no approved products, and we cannot assure you that we will ever have a commercialized product.

-We are a clinical development stage company with a limited operating history upon which you can evaluate our business.
-We currently do not have any products cleared in the United States or approved for commercialization or any other source of revenue, and we do not expect to have a commercialized product earlier than the second half of 2011 outside the United States and not until late 2013 within the United States, if at all.
-We have been engaged in research and development and clinical trials since our inception in 2002 and have invested substantially all of our time and resources in developing our VBLOC therapy, which we intend to commercialize initially in the form of our Maestro System.
+We are a development stage company with a limited operating history upon which you can evaluate our business.
+We currently do not have any products cleared or approved for commercialization or any other source of revenue, and we do not expect to have a commercialized product until at least early 2011.
+We have been engaged in research and development since our inception in 2002 and have invested substantially all of our time and resources in developing our VBLOC therapy, which we intend to commercialize initially in the form of our Maestro System.
 The success of our business will depend on our ability to obtain regulatory approval to market our Maestro System and any products we may develop in the future and our ability to create product sales, successfully introduce new products, establish our sales force and control costs, all of which we may be unable to do.
 If we are unable to successfully develop, receive regulatory approval for and commercialize our Maestro System for its indicated use, we may never generate revenue or be profitable and we may have to cease operations.
 Our lack of a significant operating history also limits your ability to make a comparative evaluation of us, our products and our prospects.